canertopcu/DS_Examples/README.md

    - Press "A" key: Adds a new sphere GameObject to the scene, moving it to a random position.
    - Press "S" key: Removes the last sphere GameObject added to the scene.

+## StackController

+`StackController` showcases the usage of the `Stack<T>` data structure.
+It demonstrates how to:

+- Create a stack of strings and GameObjects.
+- Push elements onto the stack.
+- Pop elements from the stack (Last In, First Out - LIFO).
+- Add and remove game objects from the stack.

+### Instructions

+1. Attach the `StackController` script to a GameObject in your Unity scene.

+2. In the Unity Inspector, you will find the following public fields:

+   - `Players`: A stack of strings for storing player names.
+   - `objectPool`: A stack of GameObjects for managing moving objects.

+3. Play the scene and use the following controls:

+   - Press "A" key: Adds a new sphere GameObject to the scene, incrementing its name and position.
+   - Press "S" key: Removes the last sphere GameObject added to the scene.

+## QueueController

+`QueueController` demonstrates the usage of the `Queue<T>` data structure.
+It illustrates how to:

+- Create a queue of strings and GameObjects.
+- Enqueue elements into the queue.
+- Dequeue elements from the queue (First In, First Out - FIFO).
+- Add and remove game objects from the queue.

+### Instructions

+1. Attach the `QueueController` script to a GameObject in your Unity scene.

+2. In the Unity Inspector, you will find the following public fields:

+   - `Players`: A queue of strings for storing player names.
+   - `objectPool`: A queue of GameObjects for managing moving objects.

+3. Play the scene and use the following controls:

+   - Press "A" key: Adds a new sphere GameObject to the scene, incrementing its name and position.
+   - Press "S" key: Removes a sphere GameObject from the scene (FIFO order).

 ## License

 This code is provided under the [MIT License](LICENSE).

+---

+This README file now includes information about all four data structure examples in your Unity project: `ListController`, `ArrayController`, `StackController`, and `QueueController`.
+Users can follow the provided instructions to understand and interact with each of these examples.